SuperNEMO-DBD/Falaise/documentation/flreconstruct/WritingFLReconstructModules.md

-You should see each event being dumped, with the dumped info being bracketed by the output from each `MyModule` instance, each with different values of the fudge factor parameter.
+You should see each event being dumped, with the dumped info being bracketed by the output from each `MyModule` instance, each with different values of the message parameter.

 Whilst this ability to make modules configurable is extremely useful,